fluent/fluent-plugin-sql/README.md

 ## Overview

 This sql input plugin reads records from a RDBMS periodically.
-Thus you can replicate tables to other storages through Fluentd.
+Thus you can copy tables to other storages through Fluentd.

 ## How does it work?